Treating Survivors in the Acute Aftermath of Traumatic Events

-Real and symbolic damage in the form of injury, separation or death of significant others, loss of property, destruction of social networks etc., result in feelings of loss and damage to esteem and identity.
+Real and symbolic damage in the form of injury, separation or death of significant others, loss of property, destruction of social networks, etc., result in feelings of loss and damage to esteem and identity.
 Loss and subsequent mental processing may be central to the development of PTSD.
 Suffering a loss not experienced by those around you can result in feelings of extreme alienation from others.
-E.g., after finding a close friend mortally wounded, an Israeli army officer described feeling "totally cut off from others.
+For example, after finding a close friend mortally wounded, an Israeli army officer described feeling "totally cut off from others.
 I was completely alone, detached from my own soldiers who suddenly became total strangers to me."

 Exposure to grotesque and disfigured human bodies.

 Emotional or physical pain of others, dehumanization, degradation, humiliation.
 Exposure to the grotesque, extreme agony of others, human cruelty, dehumanization, degradation, and humiliation can shatter reassuring assumptions and damage defenses or coping mechanisms.